Topics Held "Regular Meeting with the European Federation of Pharmaceutical Industries and Associations (EFPIA)

 Executive Director, International Affairs, EFPIA Mr. Koen Berden

 Mr. Koen Berden, Executive Director of International Affairs, EFPIA, opened the meeting with a speech, in which he noted the significance of this meeting, which started several years ago, to confirm and discuss trends in each country.
-Mr. Tatsuya Ito, Chairperson of the International Committee of the Pharmaceutical Manufacturers Association of Japan (PMAJ), expressed his pleasure at the first face-to-face meeting in a long time, his week-long tour that reaffirmed his appreciation of the event, and his expectations for the continued discussions at this meeting.
+Mr. Tatsuya Ito, Chairperson of JPMA's International Affairs Committee, expressed his pleasure at the first face-to-face meeting in a long time, his week-long tour that reaffirmed his appreciation of the event, and his hopes for the continued discussions at this meeting.

 Revision of the EU pharmaceutical legislation